-You should read the following selected financial data together with our financial statements and related notes included in Item 8 of this Annual Report on Form 10-K, and with "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 of this Annual Report on Form 10-K. We have derived the statement of operations data for the years ended December 31, 2008, 2007 and 2006 and the balance sheet data as of December 31, 2008 and 2007 from our audited financial statements, which are included in Item 8 of this Annual Report on Form 10-K. We have derived the statement of operations data for the period from August 15, 2005 (inception) to December 31, 2005 and the balance sheet data as of December 31, 2006 and 2005 from our audited financial statements, which are not included in this report.
+You should read the following selected financial data together with our financial statements and related notes included in Item 8 of this Annual Report on Form 10-K, and with "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 of this Annual Report on Form 10-K. We have derived the statement of operations data for the years ended December 31, 2009, 2008 and 2007 and the balance sheet data as of December 31, 2009 and 2008 from our audited financial statements, which are included in Item 8 of this Annual Report on Form 10-K. We have derived the statement of operations data for the year ended December 31, 2006 and the balance sheet data as of December 31, 2007 and 2006 from our audited financial statements, which are not included in this report.
 Our historical results for any prior period are not necessarily indicative of results to be expected for any future period.
 The information for InfuSystem Holdings, Inc. for the fiscal year ended December 31, 2007 includes operations for InfuSystem from October 26, 2007 through December 31, 2007.